willp240/antinullh/HOWTO.md

 <h5>Summary</h5>

+- `datasets`: The name of the datasets you want to fit.
+These should be comma separated, and each should be the name of a dataset table also defined in the file.

+<h5>Datasets</h5>

-- `active`: The event types to be used in the analysis.
+- `active`: The event types to be used in the analysis for this dataset.
 These should be comma separated, and each should also be the name of an Event field also defined in the file.
 You can also use `all` to use all events defined in the file
-- `inactive`: Event types defined in the config that aren't being used in the analysis at this time
+- `inactive`: Event types defined in the config that aren't being used for this dataset at this time
 - `orig_base_dir`: The directory where the original (unpruned) MC files have been downloaded to
 - `pruned_ntup_dir`: The directory where the pruned MC files should be written to, and later read from